Pre-Flight Programs

 If a program fills before the deadline, registration will shift to a waitlist.
 Early registration does not guarantee placement, especially for programs with specific eligibility requirements.

-All students who register for a Pre-Flight Program will be contacted via their Susquehanna University email by July 18.
+All students who register for a Pre-Flight Program will be contacted via their Susquehanna University email by the end of July.
 Program leaders will reach out with details and next steps.

 If a student is placed on a waitlist, they will also receive communication with more information about their status and any updates.